 I doubt I’ll be the first to say it, and I certainly won’t be the last: Congratulations!
 You’ve worked so hard for this, and it’s safe to say that you deserve it.

-The next four years of your life, whether you choose to spend them at Illinois or not, are sure to be some of the most exciting.
+The next few years of your life, whether you choose to spend them at Illinois or not, are sure to be some of the most exciting.
 There will be a lot of changes—both good and bad.
 You’re going to get a lot of cliche advice over the next couple of months (which you should listen to, because it is true), but I’ll spare you the repetition.
-Instead, here are four things to look forward to if you choose to spend your next four years at Illinois.
+Instead, here are four things to look forward to if you choose to spend your next years at Illinois.

-1. Freshman Year: The Classroom
+1. The Classroom (Freshman Year)

 I was overwhelmed by the sheer amount of classes I had to choose from my first year.
 Because I got to take a mix of general education courses and major courses, I could choose nearly anything from the 7,000+ classes Illinois offers.
 I went all in for things I was incredibly interested in: neurolinguistics, media, political philosophy, sign language, and more!